rehman-89/rehman-89/README.md

 ## 📬 Contact Form

-Want to discuss a project or just say hello?
+Want to discuss a Shopify project or just say hello?
 Fill out the form on my [portfolio website](index.html) or reach out directly!

 ---